Understanding Carbohydrates

 The best way to regulate your carbohydrate intake is to “count the carbohydrates” in your food.
 Carbohydrates are counted in grams – and even a few grams more or less can make a difference in your blood glucose reading.

-In this section, you will learn about:
+On this page, you will learn about:

-Chemistry, Digestion and Sources of Carbohydrates
+Chemistry, digestion and sources of carbohydrates

-Chemistry of Carbohydrate
+Chemistry of carbohydrate

 Carbohydrate is sugar – and includes both single sugar units called sugar (or glucose) and chains of sugar units chemically linked together called starch.
 Carbohydrate has to be broken down into single sugar units to be absorbed.
 Glucose is the most common sugar unit in our food and in our bodies.

-Sucrose and starch are comprised of glucose
+Graphic: Sucrose and Starch are Comprised of Sugar

-Digestion of Carbohydrates
+Digestion of carbohydrate

 Carbohydrate has to be broken down into single sugar units to be absorbed.

-How starch enters the blood stream
+Graphic: How starch enters the bloodstream

-Sources of Carbohydrate
+Sources of carbohydrates

 Carbohydrates are found in: